gavinzhang314/cse15l-lab-reports/lab3.md

 ## `-l`: Output Filepaths Only

-When `-l` is used, `grep` only outputs the filepaths of the files given as arguments that contain a match instead of also outputting the lines with matches in them themselves.
+The `-l` flag tells `grep` to only output the filepaths of the files that contain a match, instead of also outputting the lines with matches as it does normally.
 This is useful for providing a cleaner output if all we care about is that a file merely contains a match.
 For instance, to find the files in `written_2/travel_guides/` containing the word `Bahamas`, we could do `grep "Bahamas" written_2/travel_guides/*/*`.
 However, the output is hard to sift through because many of the files that contain the word "Bahamas" show up multiple times.
 Instead, we can use `-l` to ensure that only the filepaths are listed:

 ```
 $ grep -l "Bahamas" written_2/travel_guides/*/*